pukar10/homelab-master/README.md

 # homelab-master
-Master repo for deploy the infrastructure to my Homelab
+Master repo for deploying the infrastructure to my Homelab

 ## Index